maelstrom-software/maelstrom/README.md

   quickly.
 * It's Rusty.
 The whole project is written in Rust.

-While we've initially focussed on Rust tests, Maelstrom's underlying job execution system is general-purpose.
+We've initially focussed on Rust tests, but Maelstrom's underlying job execution system is general-purpose.
 In the near future, we will add support for other languages' test frameworks.
 Additionally, we've provided tools for adventurous users to run arbitrary jobs, either using a command-line tool, or